 On stage and live television Joker tells Murray and everyone that he found killing those yuppies funny and was sick to pretend that it was not.
 The Joker is serious, he does not pretend when others tell him to be something that he’s not, Joker values his authenticity, his self authorship.
 Joker’s mind rebels against the conventional norms of society, he’s like a psychotic Diogenes of Sinope.
-Reviewing the whole incident did he not kill the yuppies out of self-defence? that’s somehow not brought up.
+In reviewing that whole incident, did he not kill the yuppies out of self-defence? that’s somehow not brought up.

 Anyway, there was a part when Joker tells Murray that comedy is subjective, in his relativism, funny is whatever makes you laugh despite what the other guy thinks.
 In ancient Rome, people would have cried out with amusement and laughter at the spectacle of a lion tearing out the guts of a gladiator or the mauling of defenseless Christians.

-Murray asks did he kill then for political reasons showing that he was not listening earlier when Joker stated ‘no I don’t believe in any of that, I don’t believe in anything’
+Murray asks did he kill them for political reasons showing that he was not listening earlier when Joker stated ‘no I don’t believe in any of that, I don’t believe in anything’

-He killed them because they were awful, his passion rushes on Murray’s stage, his passion was that of indignation: ‘if it was me dying on the sidewalk you’d walk right over me’ Joker rambles on critiquing society.
+He tells everyone the reason why he killed them was because they were awful, Joker’s passion rushes on Murray’s stage, his passion was that of indignation: ‘if it was me dying on the sidewalk you’d walk right over me’ Joker continues rambling on critiquing society.

 Murray tells him not everyone is awful, Joker looks right into his once cherished icon’s eyes and tells him ‘you’re awful Murray’